 Our corpus of teacher-approved apps is updated regularly as apps are added or removed.
 Availability of apps may change without notice.
 Apps that are removed from the teacher-approved collection will not be automatically deleted from your child's device.
 To prevent your child from accessing an app that is no longer part of Google Kids Space, you can block it using Google Kids Space or Family Link.

-The "All" section and the interest-based filters of the Read tab are populated with content from Google Play Books that is free for children in Google Kids Space.
+The "All" section and the interest-based filters of the Read tab are populated with content from Google Play Books at no charge for children in Google Kids Space.
 The books currently available to Google Kids Space users were selected by experts.
-Some are specially licensed from publishers specifically for Google Kids Space and otherwise would not be freely accessible.
+Some are specially licensed from publishers specifically for Google Kids Space and otherwise would not be accessible at no charge.

 Content in the Read tab varies by region.
 The "My Books" section of the Read tab is populated with books your child owns through Google Play Books or through their Family Library.
 Any books a child opens from the "All" section will be automatically added to "My Books."

-Google Kids Space is available on these Lenovo tablets:
+Google Kids Space is available on these tablets: